Hamvira Deva: Life

 Hamvira Deva was the eldest son of emperor Kapilendra Deva, founder of the Gajapati Empire and the supposed heir apparent.
 Hamvira Deva often carried out military campaigns against enemy kingdoms and expanded the empire greatly.
 He was governor of the southern provinces of the Gajapati Empire before 1464.

 He had a son named Kumara Kapileshwara who helped him on military campaigns and later became governor of the southern provinces of the empire.
 He also had a son named Narhari Patra who survived him and was captured by the Vijayanagara army of Krishnadevaraya when they conquered the Kodavidu fort in 1516 from the Gajapati emperor Prataprudra Deva.

 Military career

 Hamvira carried out several successful military campaigns when he was governor of the southern provinces until 1464.

 Bahmanis

 In 1449, the Malwa Sultanate under Mahmud Khalji invaded the Bahmani Sultanate under Humayun Shah.
-Hamvira Deva at that time was invading Bidar, the Bahmani capital, capturing it with ease and thoroughly looting it.
-Subsequently he also invaded and looted Dhar, capital of the Malwa Sultanate.
-He later raided Bidar twice in the 1460s with the assistance of the Recherla Nayakas of Telangana.
+He raided Bidar twice in the 1460s with the assistance of the Recherla Nayakas of Telangana.

+In 1481, Muhammad III invaded and besieged the Kondavidu fort which was commanded under Hamvira.
+This invasion took place after his invasion on Orissa.
+The Bahmanis defeated Hamvira and he was forced to surrender.
+Hamvira'a career ended in tragedy as this was the last military engagement of Hamvira.